save on energy costs

 The practice of harnessing clean, renewable from the sun to power homes and businesses is gaining popularity as improved technology and business models are reaching consumers.

-is harnessed using photovoltaic (PV) panel systems that convert sunlight directly into electrical that can be used to power your home’s heating, cooling, lighting and appliances.
+energy is harnessed using photovoltaic (PV) panel systems that convert sunlight directly into electrical energy that can be used to power your home’s heating, cooling, lighting and appliances.
 PV panels are easily cleaned and maintained, and can last many years without the need for repair or replacement.

-Until recently, has been viewed as simply a feel-good alternative.
-Even though awareness is spreading about the negative impact the use of traditional fossil fuels has on the environment, consumers are held back by the fear that systems are too costly to install or that their practical use is limited to certain geographic regions.
+Until recently, energy has been viewed as simply a feel-good alternative.
+Even though awareness is spreading about the negative impact the use of traditional fossil fuels has on the environment, consumers are held back by the fear that energy systems are too costly to install or that their practical use is limited to certain geographic regions.

 However, has actually become quite economically practical.
 Installation costs are falling, and are further offset by the fact that once it’s made available for use, limitless free can eliminate consumers’ utility bills entirely.